nuhkoca/kotlin-android-fastlane-firebase-app-distribution/README.md

 Get Version Name
 ----------------

 Sometimes you might need to checkout a new branch after you distributed your application.
-In case of that, branch names usually have version name as a suffix to make it clear.
-This plugin helps you do so...
+In case of that, branch names usually have version name as a suffix to make it clear. [get_version_name](https://github.com/Jems22/fastlane-plugin-get-version-name) helps you do so...

 An example: